 Ranganathittu Bird Sanctuary, near Mysore is simply one of the best places for bird-watching in India.
 It is one of the largest bird sanctuaries of Karnataka and also India.
-Located in close proximity to Mysore, the reserve comprises of six small islands along the river Cauvery.
+Located in close proximity to Mysore, the reserve comprises six small islands along the river Cauvery.
 Some of the varieties of birds, the sanctuary is home to include stork billed kingfishers, Indian shags, oriental darters and streak throated swallows, among others.

 Apart from the wide variety of avifauna found here, this sanctuary is also home to various kinds of animal species.
-The most popular names include mugger crocodile, monitor lizard, flying fox and Indian grey mongoose, besides others.
+The most popular names include mugger crocodile, monitor lizard, flying fox, and Indian grey mongoose, besides others.

 15. Chintamani Kar Bird Sanctuary, West Bengal

 Next on our list, we have Chintamani Kar Bird Sanctuary.
 It is located in the rural areas of Kolkata outskirts.
 A great place to spend some quality time watching the exotic quality of birds.
 The popular names are black headed bulbul, little spider hunter, and fish eagle, besides others.